SCENE 01 / COMMUNICATION SYSTEMS

 On-set comms infrastructure across CDMX studios, regional locations, and cross-border productions

 Here is how this works in practice.
 Mexican production communications run on a backbone of Motorola fleet radios programmed through Motorola Options Mexico's Carlos Slim-era partner network.
 This pairs with Lectrosonics IFB, Wisycom MTP and Sennheiser Digital 6000 wireless for talent feeds.
-We set up frequency clearances with the Instituto Federal de Telecomunicaciones (IFT) before principal photography begins, securing temporary range licenses that cover wireless mics, comms, and any wireless video hops on a single permit document.
+We set up frequency clearances with the Instituto Federal de Telecomunicaciones (IFT) before principal photography starts, securing short-term range licenses that cover wireless mics, comms, and any wireless video hops on a single permit document.

 FAQ